 Cryptojacking is a type of malicious intervention into one’s computer or mobile device in order to use its computer processing power for cryptocurrency mining.

 Using different fraudulent methods of intervention, bad actors implement malware and programs tailored to steal a computer’s CPU.
-Such ‘dangerous’ lines of code are hard to discover so unsuspected victims cannot understand why their computers are overheated, and the response time takes ages.
-While a computer is working hard during your daily digital routine, hackers make your PC solve difficult mathematical problems to add new blocks in a blockchain and get a reward.
+Such ‘dangerous’ lines of code are hard to discover, so unsuspected victims cannot understand why their computers are overheated, and the response time takes ages.
+While a computer is working hard during your daily digital routine, hackers make your PC solve difficult mathematical problems to add new blocks to a blockchain and get a reward.

-The digital space evolves and so do hackers.
-Web-users became more educated in terms of cybersecurity than they were, say, ten years ago.
+The digital space evolves, and so do hackers.
+Web users became more educated in terms of cybersecurity than they were, say, ten years ago.
 Yet, cryptojackers are quite ingenious and able to infect your device without you even noticing.

 Cryptojacking via Websites and Emails

 The most well-spread method of cryptojacking is Internet advertisements and banners.
 You are probably familiar with conventional clickable web ads that promise a rich piece of something right now.
 You are also aware that these are dangerous and might infect your device with rampant malware.
 However, cryptojackers are smart enough to enslave your computer smoothly and invisibly.

 The malicious code is often incorporated into, for example, a website’s WordPress plugin or ads reflected on this website.
 The owner of a website might not know about the issue, but the code will be spread among users.
 It hurts both clients and the website’s reputation but enriches cryptojackers.